Digital multimeters, electrical meters, and volt meters

 What are the disadvantages of a digital meter?

 While digital meters offer numerous advantages, there are some drawbacks to consider.
 One of the main disadvantages is their dependence on a power source, usually batteries, for operation.
 This means they can become non-functional if the power source is depleted or fails.
 Additionally, digital meters can be more sensitive to external factors such as temperature fluctuations or electromagnetic interference, potentially affecting their accuracy.
 The complexity of digital meters can also be a disadvantage, as it may require more technical knowledge to operate and interpret results than more straightforward analog meters.
 Furthermore, digital meters are often more expensive than their analog counterparts, which can be a limiting factor for some users.
-Finally, in extreme precision requirements, more than the resolution of a digital meter may be required, requiring more specialized equipment.
+Finally, more than a digital meter's resolution may be required in extreme precision requirements, requiring more specialized equipment.